raganwald/raganwald.github.com/_posts/2018-08-01-eight-queens.md

 tags: [allonge, noindex]
 ---

+*This is my account of working on the eight queens puzzle, stretched out over four decades.
+If you prefer to get right into the programming, [skip the prelude](#eight-queens).*

 ## Prelude: 1972 – 1976

 In the nineteen-seventies, I spent a lot of time in Toronto's libraries.
 My favourite hangouts were the Sanderson Branch (which was near my home in Little Italy), and the "Spaced Out Library," a non-circulating collection of science fiction and fantasy that had been donated by [Judith Merril] and was housed within St. George and College Street branch.